homan-uppu/writing/Essays/On college/College skill gap is out of hand.md

 Eventually the value proposition of the bootcamp went from being a better alternative to college, to helping people switch careers, a completely different audience.

+It turns out that teaching a skill like software engineering is actually a lot tougher than we thought.

 **Alternate credentialing**

 Triplebyte.
 This is a counter-intuitive category to include, so I'll have to explain the connection between credentialing and higher education (bec. the main outcome of a higher education is the credential).